Menu

 NFL Coaches vs College Football Coaches SALARIES

-Weather you’re an NFL coach or a College football head coach you’re looking to get paid the most money possible.
-With the rise of college salaries the NFL coaches could be getting a pay bump.
+Whether you’re an NFL coach or a College football head coach you’re looking to get paid the most money possible.
+With the rise of college salaries, the NFL coaches could be getting a pay bump.
 Michigan State just gave Mel Tucker a fully guaranteed 95 million deal.
-Tucker is making more money than most NFL football players and coaches, his deal is absolutely stunning and could be the reason why NFL coaches salary goes up.
-If power five programs are paying that much you could see coaches like Nick Saban double his salary.
-Also the higher pay could lead to more NFL coaches leaving the NFL for college football.
-Why wouldn’t they want an easier job that pays more money.
+Tucker is making more money than most NFL football players and coaches, his deal is absolutely stunning and could be the reason why NFL coaches’ salary goes up.
+If Power Five programs are paying that much you could see coaches like Nick Saban double his salary.
+Also, the higher pay could lead to more NFL coaches leaving the NFL for college football.
+Why wouldn’t they want an easier job that pays more money?

-Matt Rhule’s makes 8.5 million per season which great for a college coach coming to the NFL.
-But Rhules deal isn’t as good as Tucker, and Tucker is coaching at an easier level than Rhule.
+Matt Rhule makes 8.5 million per season which is great for a college coach coming to the NFL.
+But Rhule’s deal isn’t as good as Tucker’s, and Tucker is coaching at an easier level than Rhule.
 Let’s compare the two coaches one has to coach in a tougher league and makes less money than someone who coaches at semi elite level.
 Tucker is making 95 million to coach kids while Rhule has to deal with grown adults.
 Lincoln Riley left Oklahoma for USC and is making 110 million and Brian Kelly kicked Notre Dame to the curve for LSU and he’s making 100 million.
-It’s honestly insane how much money their making compared to the NFL coaches and some players.
+It’s honestly insane how much money they’re making compared to the NFL coaches and some players.

 Related